mkspainhour/Sip/readme.md

 <br>

-## API Outline
+## API Structure
-The 🔒icon indicates that a valid 'session' cookie is required to access the associated endpoint.
+The 🔒icon indicates that the endpoint requires a valid 'session' cookie.

 ### User Authorization
 - POST /api/auth/sign-in